SFU-CMPT-201/lecture-notes/04-scheduling.md

 * Let's try something where a long process doesn't sabotage all other processes.
 * Among the remaining processes, pick the process with the shortest execution time.
 * Assume for the sake of discussion, we know how long each process takes.
+    * In reality, this is not always possible.
+However, *estimation* algorithms do exist.
 * Non-preemptive
 * Example
     * Execution times